lucaspulliese/vue-cool-lightbox/README.md

 ```

 ## Examples
-You can check the examples here (the page is under construction): [https://vue-cool-lightbox.lucaspulliese.com/](https://vue-cool-lightbox.lucaspulliese.com/).
+You can see the full documentation here: [https://vue-cool-lightbox.lucaspulliese.com/](https://vue-cool-lightbox.lucaspulliese.com/).

 ## Usage